Latest Articles, by Issue

-Hervé joined Lowy from the London-based International Institute for Strategic Studies where he was Research Associate for Political Economy and Security.
-In an earlier role at Oxford Analytica he consulted on early warning and geopolitical risk for governments and international organisations.
+Hervé joined Lowy from the International Institute for Strategic Studies, where he was Research Associate for Political Economy and Security.
+In an earlier role at Oxford Analytica, he consulted on early warning and geopolitical risk for governments and international organisations.
 Hervé holds an MSc in Global Governance and Diplomacy from the University of Oxford, and an MA in International Relations and Modern History from the University of St Andrews.
 He grew up in Myanmar.